Climate change. It is something you are either deeply passionate about or something you just let be because it is a concept too big to comprehend.

 I had always felt as though the environment was something that we had to protect and the amount of CO2 emissions our race has caused assured but never had I truly understood what was happening.

-Our teacher put on Dear Future Generation: Sorry By Prince Ea, a true work of art of which I will be truly grateful for, for the rest of my life.
+Our teacher put on Dear Future Generation: Sorry By Prince Ea, a true work of art for which I will be truly grateful for, for the rest of my life.

 I would be lying if I would not say that it scares me to think about the consequences of what could happen if we do not halt the climate change, the seas rising and the corals dying.
 My children would not be able to see a world I took for granted when I was younger.